paultopia/experimental-cryogen/resources/templates/md/posts/java-first-impressions.md

 But I don't actually mind this too much.
 Partly because I rather suspect that it has a lot to do with the previous point about performance...

-# Java is weirdly picky about filenames and directories
+## Java is weirdly picky about filenames and directories

 This is something that just straight-up annoys me.
 Java has this concept of a "classpath" that is nowhere really clearly explained.
-As far as I can from trial and error and reading SO answers, I'm developing a (doubtly highly inaccurate) mental model of the classpath as essentially a brittle virtual filesystem where things start blowing up if everything isn't exactly where it's expected, named what it's expected to be.
+As far as I can from trial and error and reading SO answers, I'm developing a (doubtlessly highly inaccurate) mental model of the classpath as essentially a brittle virtual filesystem where things start blowing up if everything isn't exactly where it's expected, named what it's expected to be.
 (And I can't find anywhere where all the naming and putting things in directories rules are written down.)

 For example, I had a two-hour battle today with the following task: I had the entry point of my code outside the "package" folder where all of the classes doing the work were, and I wanted to move it inside that folder.
 Turns out that meant adding package declarations, and removing import declarations, and adding a class to the name of the file I was running... it's crazy.